 Hello, my fellow (The) Smashing Pumpkins fans!
 I’m sorry for this late album review.
 To be honest, I was flaky about writing it.
-I have another album review coming up and I decided not to write that one unless I finish this.
+I have another album review coming up, and I decided not to write that one unless I finish this.
 So here it goes.

 Reminiscent of their early-mid years, the album won’t disappoint fans with this fated Billy Corgan, James Iha, and Jimmy Chamberlin reunion.
-While I am very happy about this, it didn’t actually excite me so much as the momentum has faded right after Corgan’s release of Zeitgeist.
+While I am pleased about this, it didn’t actually excite me so much, as the momentum has faded right after Corgan’s release of Zeitgeist.
 During that time, I guess everyone has already accepted the fact that the three original members left Corgan.
 I also wasn’t shocked about this anymore because after Chamberlin reunited with Corgan, I knew that Iha would be next.

 After listening to the album, one would say that the men have not been listening to new music which I actually also notice in my older musician friends.
 Many of my friends still listen to what they listen to during their high school or college days which is not so bad actually.
 I’d be more disappointed if Corgan and the rest of the group would try out indie rock.
 I would think that they just want to be more marketable especially with the upsurge of the millennial hipster culture.